Becoming a designated character school

 A designated character school may be established as a new school or it may change from being a mainstream school or a kura kaupapa Māori, to being one with a designated character.
 Most commonly, the existing school's board and community indicate that they wish to change the school to a designated character school.

 Kura kaupapa Māori are designated character schools that are further designated as kura kaupapa Māori under section 155 of the Act.

 - Why does the school want to become a designated character school?

-- What is the designated character that you would want for your school?
+- What is the designated character that you'd want for your school?

-- What are the educational benefits for students that you would hope to achieve?
+- What are the educational benefits for students that you'd hope to achieve?

 - Is this type of education available at any other state school that the students could conveniently attend?

 - How wide is the community’s support for the change?

 - What other local provision is there for parents who don't want this type of education?